 If You Want To Use This Vinyl Wall Decal With Your Cricut?

 This decal is free for you to use, simply right click, drag into Cricut Design Space using the instruction above.
 But keep reading as this guide will also show you how I broke it all down to cut on the Joy.
-If you have Cricut Design Space access the project is already broken down and ready to cut here.

 How To Cut A Large Vinyl Wall Decal Saying With Cricut Joy